Knightflare15/Tetris/MASTER_README.md

 - `migrate dev` vs `migrate deploy`;
 - baselining existing databases;
 - production-safe migrations.

+What to understand:

+- Prisma is not just a query convenience layer; it also shapes how schema evolution is managed.
+- `migrate dev` is for creating and iterating on migrations locally.
+- `migrate deploy` is for safely applying already-created migrations in deployed environments.
+- Baselining matters when a real database exists before Prisma migration history was introduced.

 ### 4.16 SQL Server / Azure SQL